Crisis Podcast Episode 10: Bishops’ Accountability

-This podcast series keeps coming back to the question of bishops’ accountability.
+This Catholic podcast series from Catholic University keeps coming back to the question of bishops’ accountability.
 Are the reforms of Vos estis lux mundi being applied in the US Church?
 This episode features Cardinal Timothy Dolan of the Archdiocese of New York, reporters Harriet Ryan of the L.A.
 Times and Christopher Altieri of the UK Catholic Herlald, and canon lawyer Tom Doyle.

 - Cardinal Timothy Dolan, Archbishop of New York